aproca/aproca.github.io/_pages/about.md

 My background is in neuroscience and machine learning.
 I received by bachelors degree in computer science and neuroscience (with a music minor) from the University of North Carolina at Chapel Hill and then completed a masters degree in machine learning at University College London.
 I've also worked as a research assistant in several labs on various topics in the fields of machine learning and neuroscience.
 For more information, you can view my CV.

-Outside of research, I enjoy marathon running (have done 5!), traveling, performing music, and writing.
-I've been playing piano for 18 years and during my time in Zurich, I was the singer in a local band (Hi Phi).
+Outside of research, I enjoy marathon running, playing music, and writing.
+I've been playing piano for 18 years and while I lived in Zurich, I was a singer in a local band.
 I occassionally write poetry and less frequently share it.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.